 On the same street and steps from The Mattress Factory, Randyland – the wildly colorful brainchild of Randy Gibson, whose goal was “to bring happiness to his neighborhood” – is such an ecstatic, iridescent, geometric, disjointed, engrossing, eclectically decorated home and property, it’s become a media darling.

 “Mr.” Fred Rodgers grew up about 1 ½ hours from Pittsburgh in this small town.
-Visit the museum devoted to him – Fred Rogers Center, on the campus of Saint Vincent College in Laurel Highlands PA.
+Visit the museum devoted to him – Fred Rogers Institute, on the campus of Saint Vincent College in Laurel Highlands PA.

 An ordained minister, Fred Rogers considered his television show to be his ministry, leading one reviewer to write, “Mr. Rogers Neighborhood makes us feel safe, cared for, and valued.